 Amie Herman, New Jersey Outreach Manager Amie Herman has spent much of her 20 year career in marketing and organizational development.
 After beginning her career in international banking, she founded her own independent consultancy practice working with a diverse group of corporate clients, with a focus on creating and facilitating training to address organizational change management challenges, build leadership communication skills, and improve employee effectiveness.
 Amie is also a professional potter and ceramic artist.
 She has merged her passion for visual art and her skills as a teacher by instructing world art to grade school children in her community.
 Amie is a single mother of two daughters -- an elementary school student, Hannah, and a high school student, Emily, who give her inspiration and make her laugh every day.
 Amie holds Bachelor’s Degree in East Asian Studies from the University of Virginia.

 Kiku Johnson, Director of Programs Kiku has 20+ years of nonprofit experience with a youth development approach model rooted from her past work with the High/Scope Education Research Foundation.
-Fifteen of these years have been centered with girls!
+Sixteen of these years have been centered with girls!
 She is a dynamic facilitator and educator with a strong passion for working with girls and young women to build their confidence, capacity and persistence in learning and life.
 Studying drawing and photography at the University of Michigan, Kiku developed a love for inspiring youth through project-based learning from Michigan to Massachusetts, Maine, West Virginia and California.
 She brings a diverse background in grant writing, program development and curriculum design and implementation.
-The last eight years she managed STEM (science, tech, engineering & math) focused college and career preparation programs for middle and high school girls with Girls Incorporated.
+Previously, she invested eight years managing STEM (science, tech, engineering & math) focused college and career preparation programs for middle and high school girls with Girls Incorporated of Alameda County.
 Though the Bay Area of Northern California is home to Kiku and her partner today, her soul is of Midwest roots hailing from Michigan.
 Additionally, she has a flair for "hands on" and "minds on" creative expression having built houses and loves stained glass and mosaics.

 JenMarie Landig, Director of Operations and Finance Jennifer Marie (JenMarie) holds a Master’s in Global Affairs from New York University, and a Bachelor’s in Business Administration from the University of California, Berkeley.
 JenMarie’s passion lies in using her business skills for social good.
 Post graduation she worked in Spain and France in women’s development and international education.
 After nearly two years in Europe, JenMarie joined the team at a cultural exchange organization in San Francisco, until she moved to New York to study Global Affairs.
 While at NYU, JenMarie evaluated European Union funding for women’s empowerment projects in Turkey, and her article was published in Women’s Studies International Forum.
 Prior to joining the Girls Leadership Institute she consulted at the United Nations Population Fund in New York, and is now thrilled to be back in her native California.